Fluid Flow Around a Sphere

 Save the Simulation

-In the Toolbar click the Save icon .
+In the Home Toolbar click the Save button .
 Select the location to save your simulation, specify a File name (e.g., flow-over-sphere) and select Caedium (*.sym) as the file type (if it is not already selected).
 Click Save to save the sym file.

 Compare your Results with Theory